starcoretcg/railway-docusaurus-v3/docs/index.md

 # Welcome

-This site is now GitBook-style: docs are served from the root.
+Docs are served from the site root (GitBook-style).
 Use the sidebar to navigate.